Basics:

 Recommendations

-The best place to list a short-term rental is Airbnb.
-While VRBO isn’t terrible — it scores better than competing rental site RedAwning, for instance — it’s hard for us to find an argument for listing here rather than with Airbnb.
+While VRBO isn’t terrible — it scores better than competing rental site RedAwning, for instance — it’s hard for us to find an argument for listing here rather than with Airbnb, which is more popular and less expensive.

 If you want to find longer-term renters, however, there are a variety of better sites.
 Our favorite is SabbaticalHomes, which charges modest fees and specializes in placing educators in months-long rentals.
 If you happen to have a Cape Cod rental, we also like WeNeedaVacation.

-If you’re an empty-nester looking for a roommate, check out Silvernest.
+If you’re an empty-nester looking for a roommate, check out HomeShare Online.

 What their homeowners say: (From Consumer Affairs)